globaldatanet/aws-firewall-factory/Features.md

 27. Cloudwatch Cross-Account association - The Firewall Factory offers CloudFormation templates for associating the monitoring account with source accounts:
     - [Monitoring account template](./static/cf-templates/monitoring-account-sink.template.yml)
     - [Source account template](./static/cf-templates/cross_account_cw_stack.template.yml)

+28. Add Cloudwatch Alarms - The prerequisite stack contains Cloudwatch Alarm resource that can be used to trigger the SNS topics incase of DDoS.